Does Standing at Your Desk Burn Calories?

 Walking While Working: Taking It to the Next Level

 Standing is just the beginning.
 Adding gentle movement throughout your day can dramatically increase calories burned while maintaining focus on your tasks.
-This is where under-desk treadmills and walking pads have become game-changers for home offices.

 The beauty of using a walking treadmill during work is that you don't need to work up a sweat or get your heart rate up like you would running.
-You can walk during routine tasks like checking emails or attending virtual meetings, then return to standing or sitting for work that requires more concentration.
-Learn more about creating the perfect dual-purpose workspace that accommodates different work activities.
+Use a treadmill desk or walking pad suits low-focus work: checking email, reading, taking calls, or sitting in on virtual meetings.
+On the other hand, keep sitting for work that needs precision or deep focus, like detailed writing or design.

 Maximizing Your Active Workday